tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

     "Unfortunately Chrome and Internet Explorer do not support file:// XHR requests, and can’t directly load the local file in which preloaded data is stored.
 For these browsers you’ll need to serve the files using a webserver.
-    The easiest way to do this is to use the python SimpleHTTPServer" (in the html subfolder do python -m SimpleHTTPServer 8080 and then open http://localhost:8080/main.html from your browser).
+    The easiest way to do this is to use the python SimpleHTTPServer" (in a console/terminal opened in the html subfolder type: python -m SimpleHTTPServer 8080 and then open http://localhost:8080/main.html from your browser).

-->  otherwise it must be something in your system or in the configuration of your browser.
+->  otherwise it must be something related to your system or the configuration of your browser.